-“If you have realistic expectations, then your outcome will be better,” Dr. Chidgey says.
-“Some people are overly nervous, thinking the pain will just be horrific.
-Others think their recovery is going to be no big deal, and then when they do have pain afterwards, they just can’t handle it.”
+“If you have realistic expectations, then your outcome often will be better,” Dr. Chidgey says.
+“Some people are very nervous, thinking the pain will just be horrific.
+Others think their recovery is going to be no big deal, and then when they do have pain afterwards, it can be harder to tolerate.”

 Having the conversation also helps you get on the same page as your doctor.

-“In many cases, the surgeon is pretty singularly focused on fixing the problem at hand, while the patient is mostly focused on the pain.
-You need to make sure you are addressing postoperative pain management in each conversation with your physician.”
+“In many cases, the surgeon is focused on fixing the problem at hand, while the patient is mostly focused on the potential pain.
+Make sure you are addressing postoperative pain management with your provider if this is a worry of yours.”

-Postoperative pain is unavoidable.
+Pain after surgery is unavoidable.
 No matter how seemingly minor the procedure, the reality is that doctors have made an incision, gone in and removed something, or fixed a problem.
-So it’s going to hurt.
+It’s likely going to hurt.
 Part of planning for postoperative pain is understanding how the pain will progress over time and when you need to call your doctor for additional help.

 “Your pain should be decreasing day after day,” Dr. Chidgey says.
 “If your pain seems unbearable and is not improving, you should contact your physician.
 And if your pain increases after a few days, definitely contact your physician, because at that point we are worried about the possibility of a complication such as an infection.”

-Dr. Chidgey advises that patients ask about nonopioid options for pain control.
+Dr. Chidgey advises patients to ask about nonopioid options for pain control.

 “A lot of people are surprised by how well ibuprofen (Advil, Motrin) or acetaminophen (Tylenol) can work,” Dr. Chidgey says.
-“Your assumption is that you will need these very strong painkillers, but those types of drugs can be just as effective, without the added risk.
-Then, of course, there are other things, like ice, that can be really helpful in your recovery.”
+“Your assumption may be that you will need these very strong painkillers, but other types of drugs can be just as effective, without the added risk.
+Things like ice can also be really helpful in your recovery.”